aws-samples/modern-time-series-forecasting-on-aws/README.md

 - [Forecasting time series - evaluation metrics](https://auto.gluon.ai/stable/tutorials/timeseries/forecasting-metrics.html)

 ## Clean up
-To avoid charges, you must remove all project-provisioned and generated resources from your AWS account.
+To avoid unnecessary costs, you must remove all project-provisioned and generated resources from your AWS account.

 ### Shut down SageMaker resources
 You must complete this section before deleting the SageMaker domain or the CloudFormation stack.